Skip to main contentSkip to footer

 What to Expect in this Course

-This class will be divided into three units.
-In the first two, we will read works of short fiction from across different cultures and historical eras that all respond to common themes.
+We will read works of fiction from across different cultures and historical eras that all respond to common themes.
 In the process, it is my hope that we will learn about how the ways in which we express and conceptualize these topics have evolved over time.
 By reading the most influential writers of the past and present, we can see both how fiction influenced the way we perceive these topics and how literary conventions were influenced by the cultural imaginary of its eras.

 Types of Assessments